Asian stocks fall ahead of US inflation update

 BEIJING — Asian stock markets fell Thursday ahead of an update on U.S. inflation that investors worry will reinforce the Federal Reserve's plans for more aggressive interest rate hikes.

-Wall Street's benchmark S&P 500 ended lower Wednesday after a gauge of producer prices edged lower but still was near a multi-decade high.
+Wall Street's benchmark S&P 500 ended lower Wednesday after inflation in producer prices edged down but still was near a multi-decade high.

 "A hawkish reaction to the data could add more pressure to stocks," Anderson Alves of ActivTrades said in a report.

-The Fed and other central banks in Europe and Asia have raised rates by unusually big margins to cool inflation that is at multi-decade highs, but traders fear they might tip the global economy into recession.
+The Fed and other central banks in Europe and Asia have raised rates by unusually big margins to cool inflation that is at multi-decade highs, but traders are afraid they might tip the global economy into recession.

-On Wall Street, the S&P 500 gave up 0.3% to 3,577.03 for its sixth-straight daily decline after a report showed inflation in the price of raw materials and other inputs for producers is very hot.
+On Wall Street, the S&P 500 gave up 0.3% to 3,577.03 on Wednesday for its sixth daily decline after a report showed inflation in producer prices is very hot.

 Prices rose 8.5% in September, down from March's peak of 11.7%.
 But prices rose 0.4% compared with August following two months of declines.

-The government is due to report consumer inflation on Thursday and retail sales on Friday.
-Both could give a clearer picture of where prices are hottest and how consumers are reacting.
+Consumer inflation on Thursday and retail sales data Friday could give a clearer picture of where prices are hottest and how consumers are reacting.

 The S&P 500 is down 25% so far this year and close to a two-year low.